What is Radiometric Dating?

 What is radiometric dating?

-Radiometric dating is a method of determining the age of igneous rocks (those formed by cooling lava or magma).
+Radiometric dating is a method for determining the age of igneous rocks (those formed by cooling lava or magma).
 These rocks encapsulate radioactive isotopes.
-As they decay these isotopes (parent isotopes) change into a more stable isotope (daughter isotopes).
+As they decay, these isotopes (parent isotopes) change into a more stable isotope (daughter isotopes).
 For example –

 Uranium 238 (parent) eventually decays into Lead 206 (daughter)

-The radioactive decay rate is measured by what is called the half-life, which is the amount of time it takes ½ of the remaining parent isotopes to decay into the daughter isotopes.
+The radioactive decay rate is measured by the half-life, which is the time it takes for half of the remaining parent isotopes to decay into daughter isotopes.
 Scientists have developed charts that show the half-life of most radioactive isotopes.

-Measuring the number of daughter isotopes which is assumed to be the total number since the rock was formed, and knowing the decay rate allows a person to calculate how long it took for the daughter to form.
+Measuring the number of daughter isotopes, which is assumed to be the total number since the rock was formed, and knowing the decay rate allows a person to calculate how long it took for the daughter isotopes to form.

-However, several assumptions must be made to arrive at the correct age of the rock.
+However, several assumptions must be made to determine the rock's age correctly.

 Assumptions –